 2. Protein Shakes

-Egg white omelet is loaded with protein and is low in cholesterol and calories.
-Throw in some onion, tomato, and bell peppers to have a protein and good carb-rich food before your workout.
+Egg white omelet is loaded with protein and is low in fat helping prevent any GI disturbance.
+Throw in some onion, tomato, bell peppers, and potatoes to have a protein and good carb-rich food before your workout.
 You can have it within the two-three hours or one-two hours window.

-This is the ideal meal for any fitness enthusiast, especially if you are trying to lose weight.
-Steamed or grilled skinless chicken breast is a good source of lean protein, and veggies are loaded with dietary fiber, vitamins, and minerals.
-All you need to add is a good source of fat like avocado, nuts, or olive oil.
-You can have it two to three hours before your workout starts.
+Steamed or grilled skinless chicken breast is a good source of lean protein, and wild rice offers a healthy dose of carbohydrates.
+Veggies are loaded with dietary fiber, vitamins, and minerals.
+Add a good source of fat like avocado, nuts, or olive oil.
+You can have it two to three hours before your workout starts

 5. Homemade Low Sugar Protein Bars

 Stay away from the “low-cal” protein bars available in the market.
-They are high in added sugar (in different and hidden forms) and are anything but good for you.
+They can be high in added sugar (in different and hidden forms) and may not be the best fuel for you.
 But if you are in the habit of consuming a protein bar just 30 minutes before your workout, make it at home.
 You can make low sugar protein bars by adding muesli, oats, nuts, seeds, honey, almond butter, milk, and coconut flour.
 Mix them, shape them, and bake or freeze them.

 6. Greek Yogurt And Fruit